 Exemptions for Lost Income and Punitive Damages

-While income taxes are not usually owed after settling a car accident case, there are some exceptions to the rule.
+While income taxes are not usually owed after settling a car accident claim there are some exceptions to the rule.
 It all depends on how the settlement is structured.
 Lump sum amounts are not taxed, but if money is awarded specifically to make up for lost wages, taxes will be owed.
 Wages are taxable, therefore lost wage settlements are also taxable.
 Because the settlement is replacing taxable income, the government will expect the usual taxes to be taken out accordingly.
 Social security and Medicare payments will also need paid out from lost income settlements.

 When a small business owner loses an opportunity because of an accident, they can be compensated for this financial loss via a settlement.
-Compensation for future loss of income or business can be included in the car or semi truck accident settlement, but since that income would have been taxed if they had worked for it, this part of the car accident settlement is usually taxable.
+This compensation for future loss of income or business can be included in the car or semi truck accident settlement, but since that income would have been taxed if they had worked for it, this part of the car accident settlement is usually taxable.

 In some states, punitive damages are taxable.
 Awarded to accident victims involved in wrecks caused by especially reckless drivers, punitive damages serve as additional punishment for the at-fault driver.
 The U.S. tax code requires those who receive punitive damages to pay taxes on the settlement.
 In the eyes of the IRS, punitive damages are income.
 This type of damages is usually designed to punish the defendant and to discourage bad behavior in the future.
 Punitive damages only are awarded in unusual circumstances where the liable driver engaged in particularly reckless behavior.
 If you do receive punitive damages, that money is almost always taxable.

 Pain and Suffering Taxes

-On the other hand, if a person injures their spinal cord in an accident and becomes paralyzed, they may develop depression because of their injury.
+However, if a person injures their spinal cord in an accident and becomes paralyzed, they may develop depression because of their injury.
 In this scenario, the damages awarded for emotional distress is not taxable because it stems from physical injury.
 The line between emotional and physical pain can be blurred, so victims should speak to their attorney and accountant about taxes on such compensation.